rkaufusi/portfolio/README.md

-# portfolio
+# Portfolio Project
-built with React and typescript
+Built with React, Typescript and Material UI